Previous Lab Members

 International Visiting Scholar - Carina Philipp M.Sc.
 (Spring 2016)

 I'm Carina Philipp, and I'm from Switzerland.
 I have a Bachelor's degree in Psychology form the University of Zurich and a Master of Science in Clinical Psychology and Psychotherapy from the University of Berne.
 I am interested in the intersection between Clinical Psychology and the Law.
 I was at the Clinical and Legal Judgment Lab as a visiting scholar for one semester to gain experience about Psychology-Law in the US and learn more about how to conduct research.
 I worked on a project in which we categorized the psychological evaluation tools used by forensic psychologists around the world.
 I also worked on a comparative analysis of the Swiss and US legal systems' use of expert witnesses.
 After leaving, I became a forensic psychologist at the Zurich Law Enforcement Office, Department of Justice, Canton of Zurich.
+(Update: Tess went to Switzerland to visit Carina 12/2023!)

 |